|John Tepper Marlin (L) and Charlie Miner, Jr., John's|

 The toll – of the Depression, of World War II and just advancing age – on the survivors from Charlie's generation may be judged by the fact that he was told at his 70th reunion last year that only 125 members of his Princeton class of 1943 are still alive – out of the 630 original members of the class.
 Fewer than ten members of his class showed up and to his disappointment he didn’t know any of them.
 Charlie says: "I was told last year that only seven alumni have survived from the Princeton Class of 1936."
 He asked me contact his friend Dottie Werner the Princeton Alumni office and she quickly responded with an email to me confirming his numbers.
 But, she said, "the number from 1943 is down to 104 and the number from 1936 has dropped to five."

-I was reminded by her email of Saints Going Marching In.
-"When I am 70 years out in 2032, I want to be in that number...", I thought to myself, "...maybe."
+I was reminded, by her email, of the song "When the Saints...
+Going Marching In."
+I thought to myself: "When I am 70 years out from college in 2032, I want to be in that number... maybe."

 Charlie falls back on gallows humor about his being a Survivor.
 Here are some of his funniest comments: